akaris-redhat/blog/openshift_on_openstack_with_octavia.md

 ### Prerequisites ###

 Install OpenShift on OpenStack.
-See: ...
+See: [https://github.com/andreaskaris/blog/blob/master/openshift_on_openstack_with_kuryr.md](https://github.com/andreaskaris/blog/blob/master/openshift_on_openstack_with_kuryr.md) for instructions.
+Do not use `networkType: Kuryr`, instead use the default `networkType:  OpenShiftSDN`.

 ### Upstream documentation ###